Kansas voters come out in favor of abortion

 UNITED STATES – First major setback for the Supreme Court and its decision on abortion.
 In the conservative-leaning Midwest, voters in Kansas voted to uphold the constitutional abortion guarantee on Tuesday, August 2, in the first major vote on abortion since the Supreme Court of the United States canceled this federal right.

-Voters in the state voted down an amendment that would have removed language guaranteeing abortion rights from the Kansas Constitution and could have paved the way for stricter regulation or even an outright ban.
+Voters in the state voted down an amendment that would have removed language guaranteeing abortion rights from the Kansas Constitution and might have paved the way for stricter regulation or even an outright ban.

 This election was seen as a political test at the national level, many conservative states having already banned or intending to quickly ban any right to abortion.
 As soon as the result was announced, the defenders of the right to abortion celebrated the victory of their camp, in this very controversial debate which opposes two Americas.